rafcamlet/nvim-luapad/README.md

 # Interactive neovim scratchpad for lua

-Luapad run your code in context with overwritten print function and display the captured input as virtual text right there, where it was called - **in real time!**
+Luapad runs your code in context with overwritten print function and displays the captured input as virtual text right there, where it was called - **in real time!**

 ![Luapad print gif](/gifs/luapad_new.gif)